by Housesimple on 25th February 2019

 In Japan, the plant is kept under control thanks to indigenous insects, but there's nothing to restrict its growth here in the UK.
 It can increase in size quite quickly, sometimes over a yard a week.
-In 1981 the Wildlife and Country Act made it illegal to introduce Japanese knotweed into wild spaces, and if you don't treat the spread of this plant on your own property, you could even be served with an Antisocial Behaviour Order.
+In warm, sunny weather it can even grow by 10cm per day.

-If Japanese Knotweed shows up on a homeowners survey the seller will usually have to foot the bill for a specialist report to be commissioned.
+If Japanese knotweed shows up on a homeowners survey the seller will usually have to foot the bill for a specialist report to be commissioned.
 The report will assess the risk level on the RICS scale and detail how the knotweed can be treated.
 The two parties will then decide whether or not to go through with the sale and how to go about removing the plant from the property.

 If you find Japanese knotweed in your home you should never attempt to remove it yourself but instead hire a professional.
 The plant can now be extracted from a property in only a few days using a digging out method, which means sifting the earth to take out all the roots from the infected soil.

 Once all traces of this invasive species have been dealt with, it’s a wise idea to take out an insurance-backed guarantee for as little as £67 to prevent any further mortgage issues arising in the future.

 With this quick-growing species, it’s all about dealing with it quickly, calmly and by the book.

 Photo credit Environet UK

 Get a FREE no obligation valuation visit from our Local Property Expert

 Want to hear about breaking news, industry updates and useful tips?
 Enter your email below